Tiger in LIONSROCK

 Our caretakers provide the big cats with an entire range of behavioral and environmental enrichment to encourage the display of natural behaviours, keep them occupied, and stimulate their natural playfulness and curiosity.

-Behavioural and environmental enrichment is a principle in animal husbandry seeking to improve the animal’s quality of life by providing various stimuli to enhance physiological and psychological well-being.
+Behavioural and environmental enrichment is a principle in animal husbandry seeking to improve the animal’s quality of life by providing various stimuli to enhance physiological and psychological welfare.
 It involves providing various tools/objects to engage with, that may or may not contain food; structural elements inside the enclosure that encourage natural behaviour, such as water pools or platforms to climb on; the use of spices and other scents inside the enclosure, positive reinforcement training, and other measures; these should be tailored to the animal’s individual needs and preferences, and should be offered by the caretakers on a daily basis and get regularly exchanged to prevent boredom and stereotypical behaviour.

 Keeping big cats occupied becomes necessary as big cats in the wild would be naturally busy hunting, whereas our big cats do not hunt or roam through home ranges of several square kilometres – as it is common for big cats – to gather food.
 Moreover, enrichment methods stimulate the expression of species-specific behaviour (e.g. smelling or climbing) and help the big cats to gain self-confidence in their skills (e.g. if they manage to get access to a delicious snack hidden inside an object) and trust in the environment they are living in.